-A student who elects to fulfill the mathematics, logic, and foreign languages category of the Liberal Education Requirements with a foreign language must complete at least two semesters of study (or equivalent) in the same language.
+A student who elects to fulfill the mathematics, logic and foreign languages category of the Liberal Education Requirements with a foreign language must complete at least two semesters of study (or equivalent) in the same language.
 Some programs require more.
-Or equivalent means that a student may demonstrate proficiency in a language through the CLEP (College Level Examination Program), or the CBE (Credit by Examination) programs.
-In addition, if a student begins at a more advanced level than Beginning I, fewer semesters of study may be required to complete the requirement.
+Or equivalent means that a student may demonstrate proficiency in a language through the CLEP (College Level Examination Program), or the CBE (Credit-by-Examination) programs.
+In addition, if a student begins at a more advanced level than Beginning I, fewer semesters of study may be required to complete the requirement, but the hours exempted are still required for graduation and may serve the student's major or minor or be used as electives.